-There seems to be a bit of confusion about spliffs and joints, mainly about what they are and what the differences between them are.
-In fact, many of us use these two terms interchangeably.
+There seems to be a bit of confusion about spliffs and joints, i.e., what they are and their differences.
+In fact, many use these two terms interchangeably.
 Most of us, especially here in North America, simply refers to any kind of rolled paper with cannabis inside of it as either a joint or a spliff.
 These aren't actually the same things.

 - Spliff vs Joint – What’s the difference? – The former is hemp or cannabis mixed with tobacco, whereas the latter is pure cannabis or hemp.

 - Spliffs may be problematic due to their tobacco content, or realistically, the nicotine content (plus thousands of other toxic chemicals!).